 Narrative films are made up of scenes.
-It should come as no surprise, then, that it’s pretty important for a screenwriter to know how to write a scene.
+It should come as no surprise that a screenwriter needs to know how to write a scene.
+Every great scene carries emotional weight, character change, and story propulsion.
 If you can’t write a good scene, you can’t write a good movie.
-So what are some of the fundamental elements of a great scene?
-How can you incorporate them into your own script?
+So, what are some of the fundamental elements of a great scene?
+How can you incorporate them into your script?
 Time to break down how to write a scene, and look at some scene examples.

 Watch: How to Write a Scene — 4 Elements Explained